 - The Montessori School code: 3486

-- Submit 2016 Tax returns including all schedules; if you own your own business and submit tax information in addition to your personal returns, please include that documentation as well
+- Previous year tax returns including all schedules.
+If you own your own business and submit tax information in addition to your personal returns, please include that documentation as well.

-- 2017 Tax Returns including all schedules, by April 15
+- Current year Tax Returns including all schedules, no later than April 15.

 The Financial Aid Committee sets deadlines for filing of the financial aid application to ensure that all families have equitable access to financial aid funds.
 All applications for financial aid must be complete at the time of submission in order to be considered.
-Timely application with Admissions Application is requested.
+Timely application is requested by the Financial Aid Committee.

 Financial Aid Policies of the TMS Board of Trustees

 The Montessori School adheres to the NAIS Principles of Good Practice in Financial Aid Administration.